khuedoan/homelab/README.md

 ## Contributing

-Any contributions you make are greatly appreciated (feature, bug fix, documentation, grammar or typo fix...).
+Any contributions you make, either big or small, are greatly appreciated.

 ## License